jakebrehm/osrs-economy/README.md

 ### Visualize

 A [report](https://tinyurl.com/osrs-economy) was created to visualize the data.
-It is fairly barebones, since creating a beautiful report is not the goal of this project; it is simply a way to show that the data exists and is able to be visualized and analyzed.
-That said, I may improve this report in the future.
+It is fairly barebones, since creating a beautiful report was not the primary goal of this project; it is simply a way to show that the data exists.

 ## Improvements